wilsonjr/humap/README.md

 **For Windows users**:

-The `Eigen <https://eigen.tuxfamily.org/>`_ library does not have to be installed.
-Just add the files to C:\Eigen or use the manual installation to change Eigen location.
+If using *pip* The `Eigen <https://eigen.tuxfamily.org/>`_ library does not have to be installed.
+Just add the files to C:\\Eigen or use the manual installation to change Eigen location.

 **Manual installation**: